xuzukang/NoWag/readme.md

 ```

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GNU GPL v3 License.
 See the [LICENSE](LICENSE) file for details.
+Use of Llama models is governed by the Meta license available [here](https://ai.meta.com/resources/models-and-libraries/llama-downloads/).

 ## Contact
 For questions or issues, please contact [lawrencerliu@ucla.edu](mailto:lawrencerliu@ucla.edu).